messense/rocketmq-python/README.md

 RocketMQ Python client, based on [rocketmq-client-cpp](https://github.com/apache/rocketmq-client-cpp), supports Linux and macOS

-**This project is currently being upstreamed to [apache/rocketmq-client-python](https://github.com/apache/rocketmq-client-python/tree/ctypes)**
+**This project has been upstreamed to [apache/rocketmq-client-python](https://github.com/apache/rocketmq-client-python), it's recommended to use that package instead.**

 ## Installation